MarcIsak/MSLibrarian/README.md

 common species through **Zenodo** (link to submitted database), or be manually created in MSLibrarian.
 Go to the **Wiki** of this repository to learn how to create your own Prosit prediction SQLite database.

+### Parameter files

+Some of the third-party tools that MSLibrarian uses, such as Comet (or MSFragger), DIA-Umpire or Spectrast requires parameters files.
+Example parameter files can be found in the folder **params** in this repository.
+Make sure to add the folder to the C:/-drive and that the path to the files **do not** contain any spaces.

+These parameter files can be edited, but it is **not recommended** to do so.

 ### Run MSLibrarian